 Change the energy of a situation and therefore the outcome.

 Wow!
-Talk about personal expansion and being ready for some new personal growth goals!
+Talk about personal expansion and is ready for some new personal growth goals!

-Next, bring yourself back to the situation and consider the opportunity of forgiveness.
+Next, bring yourself back to the situation and consider the opportunity for forgiveness.
 Forgiveness is always available to you.